johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

-At 320&times;256 PAL resolutions, the pixels are more densely packed together vertically, and although the scanline effect is weaker, it still subtly contributes to the overall "textured" quality of the image:
+At 320&times;256 PAL resolution, the pixels are more densely packed together vertically, and although the scanline effect is weaker, it still subtly contributes to the overall "textured" quality of the image: